Blac Chyna Addresses Rumors She Bleached Her Skin In New Reality TV Show

 “When I used to go to Miami my skin was a little bit darker so that raised this whole controversy thing to where it was said that I was bleaching my skin, which I wasn’t,” she claimed in an excerpt of one of the show’s interviews, which was shared by the official The Shade Room page on Instagram.

 Chyna’s line was titled Whitenicious X Blac Chyna Diamond Illuminating & Lightening Cream, and each cream cost a whopping $250.
 It was reportedly meant to battle dark spots and hyperpigmentation, but many online users at the time assumed she was also using it to make her skin tone look lighter.
 In the latest episode of her reality TV show, the mother-of-two sits down with beauty mogul Dencia to talk about the controversial subject that is skin whitening.
+Dencia, who is a Cameroon native, explained she never had to have a conversation about “colorism” where she comes from.

 Chyna nodded in agreement while Dencia spoke about being able to have the right to do what she wants with her body without receiving backlash.
 Not only that, the two ladies also dished on the fact that they know which celebrities are buying their products — but didn’t reveal actual names!